 The key stage 2 mathematics test consists of 3 papers.
 The papers must be administered in order.
-Pupils can have a break between Paper 1 and Paper 2.
 Test packs must not be opened until the pupils are in the test room ready to complete the test, unless early opening is required to meet individual pupils' needs.

-The scheduled day for the administration of Papers 1 and 2 is Wednesday 16 May.
 The scheduled day for the administration of Paper 3 is Thursday 17 May.

-Paper 2: reasoning
+Paper 3: reasoning

-The following information explains how to administer the key stage 2 mathematics test Paper 2: reasoning.
+The following information explains how to administer the key stage 2 mathematics test Paper 3: reasoning.
 If you have any questions, you should check with your headteacher or key stage 2 test co-ordinator before you administer the test.